Training structure

 Geology

-4 creditsFrom molecule to cell
+4 creditsFrom molecules to cells

 4 creditsGeneral Chemistry 1 (SVSE)

-4 creditsPhysical approaches to life
+4 creditsPhysical approaches to living organisms

 3 creditsFrom cells to organisms